-- 1. A completed application for admission. - 2.
+1. A completed application for admission.

 A final official transcript of high school work which indicates date of graduation.
-An applicant must be a high school graduate, receiving a regular or standard diploma.
+An 2. applicant must be a high school graduate, receiving a regular or standard diploma.
 A student who completed a home-school curriculum must present an official transcript from the certifying association.
-Home school transcripts should (1) list the school name and address, (2) list all courses taken and dates completed, (3) have a cumulative GPA calculated on a 4.0 point scale, (4) include the graduation date, if the student has graduated, (5) be signed and dated by the "school principal," which in most cases will be the parent, and (6) be notarized if grades are conferred by a parent.
+Home school transcripts should (1) list the school name and address, (2) list all courses taken and dates completed, (3) have a cumulative GPA calculated on a 4.0 point scale, (4) include the graduation date, if the student has graduated, (5) be signed and dated by the -school principal, || which in most cases will be the parent, and (6) be notarized if grades are conferred by a parent.
 In cases where a third party home school association or organization validates and confers an official transcript, that official transcript is not required to be notarized.
-A person who cannot present a high school transcript may be admitted on the basis of satisfactory scores on the high school level General Educational Development (GED) Test.
-An official GED transcript must be received by the Office of Admissions.
-A transfer student must submit an official transcript from each college attended. - 3.
-Scores on the American College Test (ACT) are requested.
-Students admitted without ACT scores may be required to take placement tests. - 4.
-Applicants who do not have a valid high school diploma or the GED equivalency diploma may be admitted to Carpentry, Commercial Truck Driving, Heating and Air Conditioning, or Welding if they meet the federal "Ability to Benefit" test requirements. - 5.
-Any applicant who is a graduate of a high school that is not regionally accredited is asked to submit a portfolio of documents showing the applicant's readiness for college level class work.
-An official transcript of all high school work is required; ACT test scores are highly recommended.
+A person who did not graduate from high school with a regular or standard diploma may be admitted on the basis of satisfactory scores on the high school level GED® Test.
+An official GED® transcript must be received by the Office of Admissions.
+A transfer student must submit a final official transcript from each college attended.
+Any coursework listed as "in progress" voids any transcript from being a final transcript.

+3. ACT® scores are requested.
+Students admitted without ACT® scores may be required to take placement tests.
+Some programs of study may require ACT® scores for admission.
+Prospective applicants should check the prerequisites for each program in order to determine if ACT® scores are required.

+4. Applicants who do did not graduate from high school with a standard or regular diploma or pass the GED® Test may be admitted to Carpentry, Commercial Truck Driving, Heating and Air Conditioning, or Welding if they meet the federal "Ability to Benefit" test requirements.

+5. Any applicant who is a graduate of a high school that is not regionally accredited is asked to submit a portfolio of documents showing the applicant's readiness for college level class work.
+An official transcript of all high school work is required; ACT® test scores are highly recommended.
 The Vice-President for Admissions/Registrar will review the documents provided and use them to determine admission eligibility.